Southern Miss vs. Florida International NCAA Football Odds, Plays and Insights | November 27, 2021

 Florida International Stats and Trends

-- Florida International has two wins against the spread in 11 games this season.

-- This season, the Panthers have two ATS wins in four games as an underdog of 11.5 points or more.
+- The Panthers have been underdogs by 13.5 points or more three times this year and covered the spread once.

-- Florida International's games this year have hit the over in 60% of its opportunities (six times in 10 games with a set point total).
+- Florida International has eclipsed the over/under in 60% of its opportunities this year (six times in 10 games with a set point total).

-- Florida International is 0-1 against the spread and 1-1 overall when the team records more than 28.9 points.
+- When Florida International puts up more than 28.9 points, it is 0-1 against the spread and 1-1 overall.

-- Florida International is 1-4 against the spread and 1-5 overall when the team totals more than 354.5 yards.
+- When Florida International totals over 354.5 yards, the team is 1-4 against the spread and 1-5 overall.

 - The Panthers have turned the ball over 18 times, one fewer times than the Golden Eagles have forced turnovers (19).